Continuing Medical Education (CME)/Continuing Nursing Education (CNE)

 Example of CME/CNE activities: workshop, congress, course, e-learning, seminar, etc. Register your activities here

-In order to obtain the CME credits the meeting must be accredited by the (inter)national accreditation authority.
+In order to obtain the CME/CNE credits, the meeting must be accredited by the (inter)national accreditation authority.

-Therefore before attending the meeting participants should check whether an activity is accredited by advising the website of the meeting, a programme book, contact their national society or visit the CME Event Calendar.
+Therefore before attending the meeting participants should check whether an activity is accredited by advising the website of the meeting, a programme book, contacting their national society or visiting the Accredited CME/CNE Events Calendar.

-Whenever you attend a CME event, e.g. conference, congress, meeting, workshop, course, etc., or e-learning – you should receive a certificate.
+Whenever you attend a CME event, e.g. conference, congress, meeting, workshop, course, etc., or e-learning – you should receive a certificate of attendance.

 If the meeting is accredited it should be clearly stated on the certificate by which institution with the total of granted credit.

-The certificate of attendance is the only valid documental proof for granting the CME credits.
+The certificate of attendance is the only valid documental proof for granting the CME/CNE credits.